-12% bonds and reinvest in new ones yielding 9%.
-This points out the danger of the call provision to bondholders, and it also explains why noncallable bonds command higher prices than callable bonds.
-Third, although it is not emphasized in the example, we assumed that the firm raises the investment required to undertake the refunding operation (the \$5,470,000 shown in Row 31 of Table 19-3) as debt.
+Several other points should be made.
+First, because the cash flows are based on differences between contractual obligations, their risk is the same as that of the underlying obligations.
+Therefore, the present values of the cash flows should be found by discounting at the firm's least risky rate-its after-tax cost of marginal debt.
+Second, since the refunding operation is advantageous to the firm, it must be disadvantageous to bondholders; they must give up their 12% bonds and reinvest in new ones yielding 9%.
+This points out the danger of the call provision to bondholders, and it also explains why noncallable bonds command higher prices than callable bonds with the same coupon rate.
+Third, although it is not emphasized in the example, we assumed that the firm raises the investment required to undertake the refunding operation (the \$5,470,000 shown in Row 33 of Figure 20-1) as debt.
 This should be feasible because the refunding operation will improve the interest coverage ratio, even though a larger amount of debt is outstanding.
 Fourth, we set up our example in such a way that the new issue had the same maturity as the remaining life of the old one.
 Often, the old bonds have a relatively short time to maturity (say, 5 to 10 years), whereas the new bonds have a much longer maturity (say, 25 to 30 years).
-In such a situation, the analysis should be set up similarly to a replacement chain analysis in capital budgeting, which was discussed in Chapter 11.
-Fifth, refunding decisions are
+In such a situation, the analysis should be set up similarly to a replacement chain analysis in capital budgeting, which was discussed in Chapter 10.
+Fifth, refunding decisions are well suited for analysis with a computer spreadsheet program.
+Spreadsheets such as the one shown in Figure 20-1 are easy to set up, and once the model has been constructed, it is easy to vary the assumptions (especially the assumption about the interest rate on the refunding issue) and to see how such changes affect the NPV.